IGJoshua/ghoti-engine/doc/JSON/json.md

 asset-exporter asset_file.json
 ```

 The utility will output to a binary file in the current directory named `asset_file.asset`.
+The utility will also output an entity to a JSON file named `asset_file_entity.json` and collision primitives, if present, as JSON files into a folder named `collision_primitives`.

 ``` shell
 asset-exporter --help